CaNS-World/CaNS/src/INFO_INPUT.md

 F T                      ! restart,is_overwrite_input
 ~~~

-These lines set the simulation termination criteria and wether the simulation should be restarted from a checkpoint file.
+These lines set the simulation termination criteria and whether the simulation should be restarted from a checkpoint file.

 `nstep` is the **total number of time steps**.